Grey's Anatomy: Critical response

-The title character of Grey's Anatomy, Meredith, has received both overwhelmingly positive and weary feedback by critics along the course of the show, with the development of the character garnering praise from majority critics.
-Earlier reactions for Meredith were mixed; in a 2006 review, Alessandra Stanley of The New York Times dubbed to her as "the heroine of Grey's Anatomy".
-A reviewer for BuddyTV praised the distinct uniqueness in the character calling Meredith an "unconventional heroine" adding that the character was, "Neither black nor white but always ... wait for it ... many shades of grey.
-The reviewer and to add that even in her lighter moments, she has still been "dark and twisty."
+The title character of Grey's Anatomy, Meredith, has received both widespread critical acclaim and weary feedback by critics along the course of the show, with the development of the character garnering praise from majority critics.
+Earlier reactions for Meredith were mixed; in a 2006 review, Alessandra Stanley of The New York Times dubbed her "the heroine of Grey's Anatomy".
+A reviewer for BuddyTV praised the distinct uniqueness in the character calling Meredith an "unconventional heroine" adding that the character was "Neither black nor white but always ... wait for it ... many shades of grey."
+The reviewer went on to add that even in her lighter moments, she has still been "dark and twisty."
 The sentiment was shared by Glenn Diaz who remarked, "You gotta love Mer when she's gloomy."
-When Pompeo did not receive a nomination 61st Primetime Emmy Awards, for her work as Meredith.
+When Pompeo did not receive a nomination at the 61st Primetime Emmy Awards, for her work as Meredith.
 Mary McNamara of the Los Angeles Times suggested that Pompeo, "has worked very hard ... to make Meredith Grey an interesting character", and should have received a nomination.
 IGN's Monfette, less impressed by the character, criticized her storyline as "some bizarrely under-developed sub-plot about depression and giving Derek a season's worth of reconsidering to do."
 Robert Rorke of the New York Post was critical of Meredith's relationship with Derek Shepherd, writing: "She used to be the queen of the romantic dilemmas, but lately, she's been a little dopey, what with the endless 'McDreamy' soliloquies."
 The development of the character has received praise from critics.
 Reviewing the first part of the eighth season, TV Fanatic wrote: "this season belongs to Meredith Grey.
 She is the heart and soul of the show and has been outstanding.
 This is a character that used to be so dark and twisty and has now grown into a more mature woman.
 Ellen Pompeo has been at the top of her game this season."
 Rick Porter reviewing the episode "How to Save a Life" from the 11th season for Zap2it wrote, "Without Meredith, and without one of Pompeo's strongest performances in her long time on the show, "How to Save a Life" would have run the risk of coming across as a baldly manipulative death episode, the likes of which the show has done several times before.
 He added "'How to Save a Life" may not be the ideal Emmy-submission episode for Ellen Pompeo, considering Meredith is off screen for more than half of it.
 But it's among the best work she's ever done on the show."
-Janalen Samson of BuddyTV lauded the Meredith's development throughout the series saying, "When one considers how this character has grown over eleven seasons, it really is amazing.
+Janalen Samson of BuddyTV lauded the Meredith's development throughout the series, saying "When one considers how this character has grown over eleven seasons, it really is amazing.
 Kudos to Ellen Pompeo for her fine work.
 She's actually done the impossible, because I actually care what happens to Meredith Grey."
 Reviewing the season 12 premiere, "Sledgehammer", critics including Alex Hawkins of the Western Gazette again highlighted Pompeo's being due for an Emmy Award.